mauricesvay/node-wifiscanner/README.md

 		console.log(data);
 	});

-Scanning surrounding WiFi access points is usefull for getting geolocation.
+Scanning surrounding WiFi access points is useful for getting geolocation.
 See `geolocation.js` for an example.

 ## Author